reanimatedmanx/ses-web-app/README.md

 ## 2. Search bar

-1. [ ] The sidebar should contain a search bar at the top
+1. [x] The sidebar should contain a search bar at the top
-2. [ ] When typing text in the search bar, the list of emails in the sidebar should be filtered based on the search text
+2. [x] When typing text in the search bar, the list of emails in the sidebar should be filtered based on the search text
-   * [ ] We should do the filtering on the backend
+   * [x] We should do the filtering on the backend
-   * [ ] We should debounce the requests to the backend (i.e. wait for 500ms after the user stops typing before sending the request)
+   * [x] We should debounce the requests to the backend (i.e. wait for `500ms` after the user stops typing before sending the request)
-   * [ ] The search should return results where either the `to`, `cc`, `bcc`, `subject`, or `subject` fields contain the search text
+   * [x] The search should return results where either the `to`, `cc`, `bcc`, `subject`, or `body` fields contain the search text

 ## 3. Sending emails

-The main page should have a button to compose a new email (placed at the bottom right corner of the screen).
+- [ ] The main page should have a button to compose a new email (placed at the bottom right corner of the screen).
 The following fields should be present in the compose email form:

 * `To`
 * `CC`